inktrap/studyriffic/README.md

 # Done

 ~~~
+ x include open interval behaviour notice in docs
+ x include python rounding behaviour notice in docs
+ x fixed demographic forms and made it skip empty values (this case should never happen but it is cleaner anyway)
+ x check that all the values from demographics-form are processed correctly (unittest this assumption)
  x fixed a bug with check
  x fixed a bug with demographic-form values
  x wrote tests for map_check